 Lazada is targeting onboard over 10,000 sellers, especially businesses selling high-demand items such as fresh and frozen foods, and ready-to-eat snacks.
 Honouring their commitment to serve the Filipino community during these challenging times, Lazada is extending a helping hand to micro, small and medium entrepreneurs to get back on their feet through eCommerce.

 The company will offer sellers peso-equivalent incentives of up to P20,000 which can be used for seller services to support store setup, adding new products, providing customer service, and live video selling training and support.
 Sellers can also expect more affordable shipping fees that will attract consumers.

 Therefore, we can see that all the online marketplaces are taking some serious steps to let the business stand right up front and serve the natives with the basic amenities and also empower the sellers in this crisis time!

-People are maintaining social distancing and preferring to stay at home to avoid any type of mishappening due to this COVID-19.
+People are maintaining social distancing.
+Preferring to stay at home to avoid any type of mishappening due to this COVID-19.
 So, they are more dependent upon online shopping to meet the daily needs and the essential goods for a living.

 These online marketplaces have shown great personality and agility in this tough time!

 The Government, being a helping hand during the pandemic!

 The Government has also taken various measures to support the citizens and businesses at the same time maintaining harmony.